JacobWashburn-USDA/MatchPlant/7_obj_det_tester/README.md

 3. Result Quality:
     - Adjust confidence thresholds for optimal precision/recall balance
     - Configure size ranges based on your specific use case
-    - Increase number of test runs for more reliable statistics
+    - Increase the number of test runs for more reliable statistics

 ## Common Issues and Solutions

 1. Memory Issues
    - Reduce batch size in config.yaml
-   - Decrease number of workers
+   - Decrease the number of workers
-   - Run on smaller subset of test data
+   - Run on a smaller subset of test data

 2. Performance Issues
    - Check GPU utilization
-   - Optimize number of workers
+   - Optimize the number of workers
    - Adjust confidence thresholds

 3. Visualization Problems